 Today the company has drug pipelines focused around oncology, immune-oncology, and neuroscience.
 Zeskind says its disease-canceling technology allows Immuneering to launch new drug programs about twice as fast and with about half the capital as other drug development programs.

 “As long as we have a good gene-expression signature from human patient data for a particular disease, we’ll find targets and biological insights that let us go after them in new ways,” he says.
 “It’s a systematic, quantitative, efficient way to get those biological insights compared to a more traditional process, which involves a lot of trial and error.”

 An inspired path

 Even as Immuneering advances its drug pipelines, its bioinformatics services business continues to grow.
-Zeskind attributes that success to the company’s employees, about half of which are MIT alumni — the continuation of trend that began in the early days of the company, when Immuneering was mostly made up of recent MIT PhD graduates and postdocs.
+Zeskind attributes that success to the company’s employees, about half of whom are MIT alumni — the continuation of the trend that began in the early days of the company, when Immuneering was mostly made up of recent MIT PhD graduates and postdocs.

 “We were sort of the Navy Seals of bioinformatics, if you will,” Zeskind says.
 “We’d come in with a small but incredibly well-trained team that knew how to make the most of the data they had available.”

 In fact, it’s not lost on Zeskind that his analogy of drugs as noise-canceling headphones has a distinctively MIT spin: He was inspired by longtime MIT professor and Bose Corporation founder Amar Bose.

 And Zeskind’s attraction to MIT came long before he ever stepped foot on campus.
 Growing up, his father, Dale Zeskind ’76, SM ’76, encouraged Ben and his sister Julie ’01, SM ’02 to attend MIT.